Darvis Patton: Coaching

 In 2015, Darvis served as the assistant sprint and hurdles coach for the USA Track and Field delegation for the IAAF World Relay Championship and NACAC Senior Championship relay teams, bringing home ten medals in the process and an additional four medals from Penn Relays.

 He also served as the head track coach at All Saints Episcopal School in Fort Worth from 2019 to 2022, where the program broke school records in the high jump, 4x100 meter race, placed fourth in the 2015 state championship – the highest place finish in the school's 70-year history – and produced the school's first state champion in the men's 100 m dash.

 Patton joined the Texas Wesleyan University staff in March 2022 as the assistant track and field coach where he specializes in short sprints and jumps.
 In his first two years, Patton helped lead the men's and women's track team to their first conference titles in school history and produced Texas Wesleyan's first national track and field champion in the 400 m, 60 m hurdles and 110 m hurdles.
 In 2023, the United States Track & Field and Cross Country Coaches Association named Darvis Patton the National Association of Intercollegiate Athletics Assistant Coach of the Year for Women's Outdoor Track & Field in the South Central Region.
 He was promoted to associate head coach for the Texas Wesleyan track and field program in 2024.

 Personal life

 He and his wife Crystal have a daughter, Dakota, and son, Darvis II.
-He is a proud former member of Big Brothers Big Sisters of America and serves as a youth mentor.
+He is a former member of Big Brothers Big Sisters of America and serves as a youth mentor.